Are personal trainer roles intriguing to you?

 You will instruct clients on how to properly use gym equipment and machines.

-Once clients feel comfortable on machines, her or she may progress to free weights.
+Once clients feel comfortable on machines, her or she may progress to free weight movements.

-Overall, you will help clients complete their exercise routines in a safe, effective manner.
+Overall, you will help clients complete their exercise routines in a safe, effective manner in the space provided by your workout area.

 Exclusive TA Offers |